emmajanedrews/base-template/_drafts/the-phoenix-real-estate-market-is-hot.md

 {% include youtube.html %}

-What’s going on in the Phoenix real estate market?
-Here’s what you need to know.
+<center>What’s going on in the Phoenix real estate market?
+Here’s what you need to know.</center>

 Let’s talk about the hot, robust real estate market in Phoenix.